-The advantages of bronze over other material is that the resulting wands are easier to use by hand and contribute to the compression force by their weight (0.8 kg), resulting in less fatigue for the therapist.8
+The advantage of bronze over other materials is that the resulting wands are easier to use by hand and contribute to the compression force by their weight (0.8 kg), resulting in less fatigue for the therapist.8

 Kansa consists primarily of copper.
-Moreover, Ritika variety of brass behaves like copper.
-In a study, it was observed that the external effect of copper improves the wellbeing of the skin.
+Moreover, the Ritika variety of brass behaves like copper.
+In a study, it was observed that the external effect of copper improves the well-being of the skin.
 It’s fantastic for a facial marma massage

 In the skin, copper is involved in the synthesis and stabilization of extracellular matrix skin proteins and angiogenesis.
-It cures any infection and improves the skin elasticity, reduces facial fine lines and wrinkles and enhances wound healing.9
+It cures any infection and improves skin elasticity, reduces facial fine lines and wrinkles, and enhances wound healing.9

 Massage with Kansa wands using herbal oil stimulates various fascial Marma points to get the additional beneficial effect apart from that derived effects from massage with the fingers alone.

 1 Charaka Samhita sutrasthana chapter 17 verse 12